 Who We Are Today

 Forever Amber Acres Animal Sanctuary (FAAAS) gained 501(c)(3) status in 2013.
-It is currently home to many special needs animals.
-More than 5 horses, seven once-feral cats, two dogs and some rescued hens currently call this sanctuary home.
-Many of our rescues don’t reside at the sanctuary though.
-Often adopted, these furry friends have protection under a First Right of Refusal contract.
+It is currently home to many special needs animals, including: 6 horses, once-feral cats, two dogs and some rescued hens who all call this sanctuary “home.”
+Some of our rescues don’t reside at the sanctuary though.
+Through our stringent First Right of Refusal (FRR), some animals have been adopted to other no kill facilities and private homes.
+Our rescued friends have protection under our FRR contract.
 This allows us to continue to track these animals after placement.
 It also ensures their safety and security.
 FAAAS has the right to take them back if their adoptive homes don’t work out.

 Michele’s efforts have led to more than 45 horses being rescued and placed.
 Most of them previous off-track thoroughbred race horses.
 Countless dogs, cats, and other wildlife also have homes thanks to our founder.
 She has also helped to raise tens of thousands of dollars for other nonprofit organizations.
 Through hard work and passion, Michele continues to expand Forever Amber Acres, a lifelong dream.
 She is the voice for suffering creatures and as well as the proud founder of our organization.